jeremynoesen/AISpongeLite/README.md

 ### Background Music

-The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, and Seaweed.
+The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, Seaweed, Hello Sailor (b), and Stars amd Games.
 One of these is chosen at random per episode.
 There is also a rare chance that Sneaky Snitch or the Better Call Saul opening will be chosen as a callback to the original AI Sponge.

 ### Sound Effects